Is This Supposed to Be a Secret?

 Another, much lesser-known nearby town worth checking out is Venecia.
 It’s best known for being the base for hiking the famous pyramid mountain, Cerro Tusa.
 Read our guide to Venecia here.

-And if you’re heading back to Medellin and looking for things to do, don’t miss our Super Medellin Travel Guide, in which you’ll learn about all sorts of conventional and less-conventional things to do and places to eat, what’s overrated and underrated, where to stay, and more.
+And if you’re heading back to Medellin and looking for things to do, don’t miss our Medellin Travel Guide, in which you’ll find exclusive tips on things to do and places to eat, what’s overrated and underrated, where to stay, and more.